← All Inside Large Language Models modules

 The core idea · hands-on · about 25 minutes.

-Strip away the mystery and a large language model does exactly one thing, over and over: it looks at the text so far and predicts the next token.
-A token is roughly a word (we will get precise in Module 2).
-To write a sentence, the model predicts one token, adds it to the text, then predicts the next from the longer text — again and again.
-That is the entire engine.
-Everything else in this course exists to make that one prediction good.
+Fundamentally, a large language model performs a single operation iteratively: it conditions on the text generated so far and predicts the next token.
+A token is approximately a word (precise definitions are introduced in Module 2).
+To generate a sentence, the model predicts one token, appends it to the context, then predicts the next token conditioned on the extended context — and so on.
+This is the entire generation procedure.
+Every other component developed in this course serves to improve the quality of this single prediction.

 \[ P(\text{next token} \mid \text{the text so far}) \]